milieudefensie/website/README.md

 # Milieudefensie campaign website

-This repository contains the source code for a concept Milieudefensie campaign website.
+This repository contains the source code for experiments of the Milieudefensie campaign website.

 ## Features